Updated: April 30, 2026

 Beyond the Golden Visa and D7 Visa, Portugal offers several other visas tailored to specific needs.
 Here are a few of the other popular choices:

-- D1 Visa (Employment Contract): This visa is ideal for Brits who already have a valid job offer from a Portuguese company.
+- D1 Visa (Employment Contract): This visa is ideal for Brits moving to Portugal who already have a valid job offer from a Portuguese company.
 It provides two entries to Portugal for the visa holder and is valid for four months.

 - D2 Visa (Entrepreneur Visa): For entrepreneurs and business owners, the D2 Visa provides an opportunity to launch or relocate your business to Portugal.